maxutility2011/ezLiveStreaming/README.md

 ![screenshot](diagrams/shaka_player_drm_config.png)

 ### How to get the DRM key_id and key
-The DRM key_id can be found in the get_job response from api_server.
+The DRM key_id (but not the decrypt key) can be found in the get_job response from api_server.
 Please use the key_id and get_drm_key request provided by ezKey_server (in the postman collection) to retrieve the decrypt key.
 Do NOT expose the ezKey_server API to the Internet!!!
 Alternatively, a DRM key info file (called key.json) is written to local disk (but not uploaded to S3) along with the key file (key.bin).
 The decrypt key can be found there.

 Actually, the above DRM key configuration is not needed if you play the individual variant playlists.
 Shaka player will download the key file (key.bin) which is given by the *URI* field in the *EXT-X-KEY* tag and get the decrypt key.
 I haven't figured out why individual variant playlists work but not the master.